carloseduardorocha/sales-api/README.md

   - **Admin Report** – sent on the 1st day of each month at `02:00`.
   - **Seller Report** – sent on the 1st day of each month at `02:30`.

+- You can change the routines recurrence on `routes/console.php` file.

 > **Important:**
 > To enable the email system, it is **mandatory** to properly configure the email-related environment variables in your `.env` file.